Elephants: African vs. Asian elephant

 Are there also similarities?

-Lots of Natucate projects and trips offer you the chance to observe both representatives in the wild.
+Lots of Natucate trips, courses and elephant projects offer you the chance to observe both representatives in the wild.
 When joining our volunteer project in Sri Lanka, you can actively contribute to protecting the Asian elephant and experience the gentle giants up close.
 The African elephant, however, can be spotted during one of our field guide courses in Botswana, a safari in Zambia or a trip into the breathtaking Okavango Delta.